HomeEUEU court says Hungary's anti-LGBTQ rules breach law

 BRUSSELS, April 21 (Reuters) - Hungary's outgoing government violated European law with rules prohibiting or restricting access to LGBTQ content, which stigmatise and marginalise gay and trans people, the European Court of Justice ruled on Tuesday.

-The ruling could provide a test for the future of social policy under Hungary's new leader Peter Magyar, who ended Prime Minister Viktor Orban's 16-year rule in a landslide victory in an April 12 election.
+The ruling could provide a test for the future of social policy under Hungary's new leader, Peter Magyar, who ended Prime Minister Viktor Orban's 16-year rule in a landslide victory in an April 12 election.

 LGBTQ rights were eroded under Orban, who last year oversaw a ban on Pride marches and let police use facial recognition cameras to identify who attended.
 Magyar, a former official in Orban's right-wing Fidesz party, campaigned on support for equality but has avoided taking a clear stance on LGBTQ rights.

 The European court said Hungary had acted in breach of Article 2 of the EU's Treaty, which sets out the fundamental values of the 27-member bloc.
-It also found the Hungarian legislation breached the freedom to provide and receive services, as well as data protection laws.

 tagreuters.com2026binary_LYNXMPEM3K0H6-VIEWIMAGE